mdaib11/super-duper-train/README.md

-# super-duper-train
+# Super Duper Train

-A simulation project of a high-speed train system, demonstrating object movement, control, and basic physics in Python.
-Ideal for beginners learning programming logic and simulation.
+This project simulates a high-speed train system in Python.
+It demonstrates:

+- Object movement simulation
+- Speed and control mechanics
+- Basic physics calculations

+## Purpose
+To practice Python programming, logic, and simulation concepts.

+## How to Run
+1. Download `train_simulation.py`
+2. Run with Python 3: